 Unfortunately, cycle accidents can and do happen.

-It's never pretty subject matter however awareness must be raised to ensure us cyclists are always vigilant and alert when out on the road to avoid any unnecessary scrapes.
+It's never a pretty subject matter.
+However, awareness must be raised to ensure us cyclists are always vigilant and alert when out on the road to avoid any unnecessary scrapes.

 With that in mind we've collated a handy infographic to keep you informed and aware of the most common danger areas involved with cycling.